 Libraries and study spots

 UW–Madison is a treasure trove of study spots large and small.
 Below are a few campus libraries and study spots that grad students prefer.
 Many departments also have grad student lounges.
 These are great areas for group meetings or for interacting with other students in your program.
 If you’d like a change of scenery, explore off-campus locations to find some more great study spots.

 The UW–Madison Libraries provide an enormous amount of resources to help you succeed.
 Whether it’s guidance in conducting a literature review, help organizing citations for a dissertation, advice on data management, quantifying the impact of your scholarship, or just a space that allows you to get your work done, the libraries are here to support you.

 The campus libraries are some of the most popular places for grad students to study.
 Easy access to power outlets for laptops, high-speed internet, large tables on which to spread out, and good reading light – not to mention having key research resources and expert assistance nearby – make them attractive alternatives to local coffee shops.
 In addition to the spaces described below, most libraries also offer group study rooms that you can reserve online.

 Memorial Library is the main library on campus for the humanities and social sciences.
 With more than 3.25 million volumes, it houses the largest single library collection in the state of Wisconsin.
-After your first year of study, you can apply for one of the personal study carrels, commonly known as “cages”, at Memorial Library.
+Personal study carrels, commonly known as “cages”, are also available at Memorial Library.
 Carrels and lockers are available for rental free-of-charge.
 Sometimes, locked carrels become available for graduate students to reserve for up to 24 months.
 Also, check out the Graduate Room (Room 464) in the Memorial Library, solely available to graduate students.